gbv/jskos/jskos.md

 depiction     [list] of [URL]           list of image URLs depicting the item media         [list] of [media]         audiovisual or other digital content representing the item

+The first element of array `type`, if given, MUST be an [item type].

 Applications MAY limit the fields `notation` and/or `depiction` to lists of a single element or ignore all preceding elements of these lists.